 KBW Bank Index – Benchmark stock index of the banking sector that includes a weighting of 24 banking stocks selected as indicators of this industry group.

-Manheim Used Vehicle Value Index – Measurement, published monthly by Manheim, gauges wholesale auction prices for used cars.
+Manheim Used Vehicle Value Index – This index, published monthly by Manheim, tracks wholesale auction prices for used cars.

 Median CPI – Calculated by the Federal Reserve Bank of Cleveland, the median CPI (Consumer Price Index) and the 16% trimmed-mean CPI based on data released in the Bureau of Labor Statistics’ monthly CPI report.
 Median CPI is the one-month inflation rate of the component whose expenditure weight is in the 50th percentile of price changes.
 The 16% trimmed-mean CPI is a weighted average of one-month inflation rates of components whose expenditure weights fall below the 92nd percentile and above the eighth percentile of price changes.
 By omitting outliers (small and large price changes) and focusing on the interior of the distribution of price changes, the median CPI and the 16% trimmed-mean CPI can provide a better signal of the underlying inflation trend than the CPI or core CPI (excluding food and energy).